 Small ways to improve your posture.

-Keep your feet centred on the floor while sitting.
+- Keep your feet centered on the floor while sitting.

 If you would like more targeted stretches, be sure to check out WeStretch’s customizable stretching routines.
 The Pain Relief & Rehab routines are great for focusing on a certain body part or joint and the Workplace Posture Improvement is great for stretching those muscles that are affected by sitting behind a desk every day!